Adempiere Install for Windows & PostgreSQL

 Apply Migration Scripts

-If you are not installing patches, skip this step.
+If you are not installing patches or migrating an existing database, skip this step.

 Open a DOS shell and change to the directory where you saved these scripts.
 The script should all have a preface number.
 Starting at the lowest number and ascending, for each of the *.sql files, run: